“We assess all of our recommendations independently. If you make a purchase through the links we provide, we may earn a commission.”

 Pros

-- ✔ Simple, no-frills design
+• ✔ Simple, no-frills one-touch design that’s incredibly easy to use

 Cons

-- ✘ Smaller capacity (6 cups uncooked)
+• ✘ Smaller capacity (6 cups uncooked)—best for 2-4 people

 Panasonic 5-Cup Stainless Steel Rice Cooker